scikit-hep/awkward/docs-sphinx/reference/ak.types.UnionType.rst

 ak.types.UnionType
 ------------------

-The type of a :doc:`ak.layout.UnionArray`.
+The type of a :class:`ak.layout.UnionArray`.

 In addition to the properties and methods described in :doc:`ak.types.Type`, a UnionType has the following.